 Weigh up how easy to reach your premises need to be, especially if you plan to employ people or need customers to visit you.
 If you’re looking to find an office or warehouse space, how good are local public transport links?
 What about parking?
 Commercial premises or industrial units in more remote areas might be cheaper, but that’s no good if customers and employees can’t reach you.

 If you’ll be relying on footfall, location is critical, of course.
 Even in busy places, some locations are more popular than others, but there are cost implications, too.
 Prime locations usually come with prime price tags – particularly if you’re looking to open a retail business.

 You also need to consider other businesses nearby.
 For example, a smelly take-away could put off your customers.
 In other cases, a take-away might be good for your business.
 In most instances, locating your business too close to your competitors isn’t wise.
 Before deciding on premises, find out how much competition will be on your doorstep and what potential customers think of your proposed location.

 Decide how flexible you are about condition of premises.
 Are you willing to adapt or improve them – or is that hassle and expense you don't want?
 Will you need to make specific security arrangements?

-Also beware that some rent/lease agreements forbid alterations.
+Also beware that some rental/lease agreements forbid alterations.
 In other instances, a landlord might be willing to share costs.

 Whether to rent, lease or buy – that’s the question.
 There are pros and cons to each.
 Most small businesses rent property or lease space, because it requires less investment.
 Buying might still be wise, if you have the means.
 However, commercial mortgages can be difficult to obtain if you do not have a reliable trading history and a sizeable deposit.

 Even when leasing or renting premises, you'll need to stump up a deposit, the size of which will depend upon on the length of the lease/rental agreement.